What Is So Special About Bronze Die Pasta?

 Invisible benefits: superior ingredients, dry time, and ethics

-It is common for bronze-die pasta makers to use the finest high-protein semolina flour available to guarantee the best taste and firmest texture.
+It is common for bronze-die pasta makers to use the finest high-protein semolina flour to guarantee the best taste and firmest texture.
 Much of their flour is sourced from local farmers, which often means it is highly sustainable and made using environmentally friendly practices.
-It also contributes to the local economy and cuts down on food miles, so win-win.
+It also contributes to the local economy and cuts down on food miles, so it's a win-win.

 The mess